lukso-network/docs/docs/standards/universal-profile/03-lsp3-universal-profile-metadata.md

 }
 ```

-If the UniversalProfile is used with the **[LSP6-KeyManager](./04-lsp6-key-manager.md)** and **[LSP1-UniversalReceiverDelegate](./02-lsp1-universal-receiver-delegate.md)**, the received assets will be automatically registred in the storage.
-To know how many different asset you have you can query this key.
+If the UniversalProfile is used with the **[LSP6-KeyManager](./04-lsp6-key-manager.md)** and **[LSP1-UniversalReceiverDelegate](./02-lsp1-universal-receiver-delegate.md)**, the received assets will be automatically registered in the storage.
+To know how many different assets you have, you can query this key.